RosemberGuerra/sparsePCA/README.md

-# Sparse PCA: model comparison
+# A guide for sparse PCA: model comparison and applications

-This GitHub repository contains all Matlab codes, R codes, and functions that support the "A guide for sparse PCA: a model comparison" manuscript.
+This GitHub repository contains all Matlab codes, R codes, and functions that support the "A guide for sparse PCA: model comparison and applications" manuscript.
 The repository includes DataGeneration, Simulation, and Application files.

 ## Simulation:
 GP and pathSPCA functions require additional functions that are freely available.
 GP required GPower.m function needed.
 This function is available on the author website: http://www.montefiore.ulg.ac.be/~journee/ . pathSPCA requires maxeig.m and FullPathCov.m functions needed.
 These functions are available on the author website: https://www.di.ens.fr/~aspremon/index.html .